ivanapetrovic1980/hr-react-app/README.md

 2. Extract the file and in that "interviews-reports-api-mock-master" folder run a command line (Git Bash) and type: npm start

-3. after you have started a web server you neeb to start the react app with the same command: npm start
+3. after you have started a web server you need to start the react app with the same command: npm start

 ### Login